madsbuvi/MTY_CL/readme.md

 3. Enter any custom tripcodes you wish for in the left-hand column.
 Supports Alphabets, i.e. [AaEe]pple will look for any of Apple, apple, Epple and epple.
 4. Click 'Start (NVIDIA)' or 'Start (AMD)' (linux users should start the relevant executable from the command line)
 5. A sample large target is provided which will search for most words longer than 8 characters in the english language, at once.
 Simply delete target.txt and rename sample_target_large.txt to target.txt to use it.
 6. Results will show up with proper japanese characters in the right hand column when you close the search.
-There should be no need to manually handle encoding, however sometimes conversion will fail [Known Issues](https://github.com/madsbuvi/MTY_CL/blob/master/readme.md#known-issues)
+There should be no need to manually handle encoding, however sometimes conversion will fail [Known Issues](#known-issues)

 Releases
 --------
-Current version is 0.43:
+Latest version is 0.43:
 Github: [Windows](https://github.com/madsbuvi/MTY_CL/raw/master/Release/mty_cl_043.rar) [Linux](https://github.com/madsbuvi/MTY_CL/raw/master/Release/mty_cl_043.tar.gz)
 Mediafire:[Windows](http://www.mediafire.com/download/66yf8a8yd1xdk1f/mty_cl_043.rar) [Linux](http://www.mediafire.com/download/gf1r5hfw3tk3fdi/mty_cl_043.tar.gz)